angarsky/diveintopython/learn/classes/dunder_magic_methods.md

 In this example, `MyGenerator` is a generator class that inherits from the built-in `object` class.
 It defines an `__init__()` method that initializes the `num` attribute to 0.
 It also defines `__iter__()` method that returns the iterator object (`self` in this case) and `__next__()` method that generates the next value in the sequence.

 You can also create an iterator using a Python function generator.
-A function generator is a Python function that contains the `yield` statement.
+A function generator is afunction that contains the `yield` statement.

 In this example, `my_generator` function is a function generator that uses the `yield` statement to generate the next value in the sequence.